 You must prove that you have adequate funds and that you are financially secure for your intended stay in the Federal Republic of Germany.
 You can prove this, for example, with a blocked account.
 In order to financially secure a stay of one year in Germany you have to deposit 10.236 euros into that blocked account.
 Alternative options are that you have received a scholarship or that a person in Germany will pay all expenses of your stay in Germany.
 Therefore, your host has to submit a declaration of commitment at the foreigners' registration office at his or her place of residence according to German law (Verpflichtungserklärung §§ 82 ff.
 AuslG.).
 Further information on the declaration of commitment can be found in German on the website of the German Federal Foreign Office.

 Please inform us immediately if you have problems with your visa application.
 We can postpone your language course.

 The first postponement is free of charge, for any further we charge Euro 50.

-If the cancellation is due to a visa not being granted, TREFFPUNKT refunds the payments already made, minus the advance payment, if the participant provides the official notice of refusal at least three days before course commencement.
+If the cancellation is due to a visa not being granted, TREFFPUNKT refunds the payments already made, minus the advance payment of 10 %, if the participant provides the official notice of refusal at least three days before course commencement.
 You can find more information in our General Terms and Conditions.